 - Limiting salt intake

-Keri Peterson, Internal Medicine, answered
+Keri Peterson, MD, Internal Medicine, answered

 Watch as internal medicine specialist Dr. Keri Peterson explains what may be causing your dark under-eye circles.

 Adam Scheiner, Plastic & Reconstructive Surgery, answered